f5devcentral/techxchange-gitops-lab/docs/infra-apps.md

     kubectl apply -f manifests/nginx-ingress-subchart.yaml
     ```

-1. Verify the installation was successful by logging into Argo CD.
+1. Verify the installation was successful by logging into ArgoCD.
 Ensure that an application called `nic` has been installed, and is in sync and healthy.

 Now, the installation of our "infrastructure apps" is complete!